AdityaSavara/JDX_Converter/README.txt

 **Running (beyond the examples):
 * If you would like to run multiple spectra using a reference csv file, create a file following the same format as the MoleculesInfo.csv.
 If you don't need the number of electrons or the molecular mass for your application, enter the value -1 for those values.
 If you don't know the molecule's ionization factor or ionization type, enter unknown for that molecule.
-Open JDXConverter.py on the development environment and select run.
+* If a molecule has multiple ionization types then input both types delimited by a semicolon (e.g. organic; inorganic) Open JDXConverter.py on the development environment and select run.
 * The program will print “Would you like to load references from a csv file?
 Enter ‘yes’ or ‘no’.
 If not, then you will enter files manually.”
 If converting spectra using the reference csv file type ‘yes’ otherwise type ‘no’.
 * If yes is selected: The program will prompt you to enter the name of the reference csv.
 Enter the name (e.g. MoleculesInfo.csv).
 The JDXConverter will then prompt you to enter an output location.
 The default location will be the OutputFiles folder.
 The converted spectra will by default appear as ConvertedSpectra.csv.